Poetic Justice (song): Critical reception

 The song garnered critical acclaim.
 Reviews complimented the performances of both rappers, but most of the praise went out to the sampling of Janet Jackson's hit "Any Time, Any Place".
 The Irish Times complimented it as one of the best tracks from Good Kid, M.A.A.D City.
 MTV called the song "flawless" and one of the most anticipated collaborations of the album.

 While one source has identified "Poetic Justice" as a "false empowerment anthem" for East African girls due to a line in Drake's feature, Lamar has stated in an interview how aesthetic choices for the music video's production involved recognizing the "diversity of beauty" in casting.

 Remix

 A freestyle over the song's instrumental was recorded and released by American rappers Busta Rhymes and Q-Tip on December 21, 2012, where the two pay homage to Janet Jackson.

 Commercial performance

-The song debuted at #76 on the Billboard Hot 100 in the album's first week on sale.
+The song debuted at number 76 on the Billboard Hot 100 in the album's first week on sale.
 It has peaked at number 26 as of March 7, 2013.
-It also charted at #8 on Hot R&B/Hip-Hop Songs and at #6 on Hot Rap Songs.
-On May 9, 2013, the song was certified Gold by the RIAA.
+It also charted at number eight on Hot R&B/Hip-Hop Songs and at number six on Hot Rap Songs.
+On May 9, 2013, the song was certified Gold by the Recording Industry Association of America (RIAA).